SS Victoria (1902): Design and construction

 The vessel was designed to carry as many passengers as possible given her size.
 On her main deck, besides quarters for the crew, there were accommodations for about 120 second-class and over 140 third-class passengers.
 On her spar-deck there were smoking and dining rooms for 30 second-class and about 70 first-class passengers.
 Her promenade deck boasted a spacious dining saloon for 130 and rooms for 42 first-class passengers.
 Overall, the vessel could accommodate 106 first, 104 second and 595 third class passengers.

 Operational history

-Upon entering the service Victoria was put on England to South America route and departed for her maiden voyage on March 5, 1903 to Valparaiso.
-Upon arrival at Valparaiso she was immediately put on the Callao route.
+Upon entering the service Victoria was put on England to South America route and departed for her maiden voyage on March 5, 1903 to Valparaíso.
+Upon arrival at Valparaíso she was immediately put on the Callao route.